hellmarbecker/blog/_drafts/processing-flight-radar-ads-b-data-with-decodable-and-imply.markdown

 ![Create New Stream](/assets/2022-08-30-06-create-stream.jpg)

 A stream also needs a schema.
-Since the data source fromat is `Raw`, the schema has only one field, which we will conveniently name `raw`.
+Since the data source format is `Raw`, the schema has only one field, which we will conveniently name `raw`.
 Pick `string` as the field type.

 ![Define schema](/assets/2022-08-30-06a-schema.jpg)